-On the other hand, you'll save £629 on your energy bills in a new build home as they are extremely energy efficient.
-Old build houses do have a lot more character and unique features, but they often have big spaces that take longer to heat up, adding more to your bills.
+On the other hand, you'll save £629 on your energy bills in a new build home as they are usually much more energy efficient.
+Older houses usually have a lot more character and interesting features, but they often have bigger spaces that take longer to heat up, which will add more to your bills.

-We hope this guide has helped to make your decision easier.
-Once you’re ready to move, get connected with Compare My Move and we’ll save you time and money by providing you with up to 4 RICS verified chartered surveyors.
-Simply, fill out our quick and simple form.
+We hope this guide has helped make your decision easier.
+Once you’re ready to move, get connected with Compare My Move and we’ll save you time and money by providing you with up to 5 RICS chartered surveyors.
+Simply, fill out our quick and simple form to get started today.